uscga badge

 Q: How many people attend the program?

-A: Typically, there will be about 200 students attending each week of AIM, so a total of about 600 students for the on-campus program.
-Additionally, several hundred will attend the Virtual AIM session if they are unable to attend an on-campus session.
+A: AIM is a highly selective and competitive summer program.
+Typically, there are about 200 students attending each week of AIM, so a total of about 600 students for the on-campus program.
+Additionally, several hundred will be offered spots in our Virtual AIM session.

 Q: How does attending AIM strengthen my application to the Coast Guard Academy?